Tythos/linal/README.rst

 linal
 =====

-Node.js-friendly linear algebra library for streamlined matrix and vector calculations.
-Extends 1d or 2d arrays with matrix and vector methods, providing a number of key operations and calculation of properties.
-Static methods for rotation matrices are also provided.
+JavaScript linear algebra library for vector and matrix operations.
+Require.js/AMD-compatible, with the eventual goal of porting to WASM.
+For this reason, and because other JavaScript numeric libraries seem to be in poor state of maintenance, emphasis is on ease-of-use in browser environments and completeness over Node.js/NPM compatibility and performance.